clubdeck/clubdeck.github.io/index.md

 If you are experiencing crashes on an M1 Mac, some specific system libraries may not be entirely up to date - the solution is to enable "Open with Rosetta" for Clubdeck as described [on this page](https://support.apple.com/HT211861)

 ## Release notes

+### Version 1.7.1

+* Added music mode with stereo
+* Added pinned links
+* Added the ability to select audio input / output directly from the hallway (icon at the top)
+* Improved behaviour with bluetooth headsets

 ### Version 1.7.0